grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPADBX_DESIGN.md

-# GrapaDB2 Design Document: Database File System
+# GrapaDBX Design Document: Database File System

 ## Vision and Inspiration

-GrapaDB2 implements a **Database File System** - a unified storage system that combines file system and database capabilities seamlessly.
+GrapaDBX implements a **Database File System** - a unified storage system that combines file system and database capabilities seamlessly.
 This vision was inspired by Microsoft's failed Longhorn/WinFS project, which attempted to create a relational file system but failed due to complexity and performance issues.

 ### The WinFS Problem and Solution